 Eventually, Bruce finds the right genome to isolate or whatever technobabble’s in these days, and (painfully) turns Joker

 normal mortal again.
-And Joker’s so grateful that he immediately coughs up Dracula’s hidey-hole.
+And Joker’s so grateful that he immediately coughs up everything he knows about the Count.

-Well, now that Batman has his super-duper antidote and knows where to find Drac, all he has to do is wait ’til sun-up, and fixing the Count’s mess will be easier than reviewing Pixels.
+Well, now that Batman has his super-duper antidote and knows where to find Drac, all he has to do is wait ’til sun-up, and ending the whole nightmare will be easier than reviewing Pixels.

 And we can’t have that, can we?